-A law professor who tracked the justices' records in free speech cases from 1994 to 2002 found Justice Anthony M. Kennedy (pictured here in a 2009 photo) to be by the far the most speech-protective justice on the Supreme Court.
+A law professor who tracked the justices' records in free speech cases from 1994 to 2002 found Justice Anthony Kennedy (pictured here in a 2009 photo) to be by the far the most speech-protective justice on the Supreme Court.
 Kennedy wrote the Court's majority opinion in the campaign finance decision of Citizens United v.
 FEC (2010), emphasizing that the corporate identity of a speaker does not justify content-based restrictions on speech.
 (Photo by Steve Petteway, Staff Photographer of the Supreme Court, public domain)

 Since being confirmed to sit on the Supreme Court in 1988, Anthony McLeod Kennedy (1936 – ) has frequently been in the middle of his bitterly divided colleagues in First Amendment cases.
+Kennedy retired from the Court in July 2018.

-Kennedy was born in Sacramento, California, and educated at Stanford University, London School of Economics, and Harvard Law School.
+Anthony Kennedy was born in Sacramento, California, and educated at Stanford University, London School of Economics, and Harvard Law School.
 He later entered private practice and taught at the McGeorge School of Law of the University of the Pacific.

-In 1974, a seat opened on the 9th U.S. Circuit Court of Appeals, and President Gerald R. Ford nominated Kennedy to the position.
+In 1974, a seat opened on the Ninth U.S. Circuit Court of Appeals, and President Gerald R. Ford nominated Kennedy to the position.
 In April 1975, Kennedy was confirmed by the Senate, making him at age 38 the youngest federal appeals judge in the country when appointed to the bench.

 In 1987 President Ronald Reagan nominated Kennedy to the Supreme Court to replace Justice Lewis F. Powell Jr., who was retiring.
 In early 1988, Kennedy was easily confirmed by the Senate, which had just dealt with the highly controversial and failed nominations of Judges Robert H. Bork and Douglas H. Ginsburg.